-The bill requires that, except when a utility experiences an "emergency," as that term is defined in the bill, a utility is prohibited from discontinuing service to a medical customer for utility bill nonpayment if a medical customer's condition would be aggravated by a discontinuance of service.
-A utility shall require the medical customer to: (1) provide reasonable proof of an inability to pay a utility bill on or before the bill's due date; and (2) semi-annually submit a written physician's statement to the utility, stating the existence of the medical customer's use of life-sustaining equipment powered by electricity at the customer's premises, the nature of the condition of the medical customer and its probable duration only if the disclosure of the information is not otherwise prohibited by law, and that the discontinuance of service to the medical customer will aggravate the condition of the medical customer.
+The bill requires that, except after first receiving approval to discontinue service from the BPU or pursuant to court order, or except when a utility experiences an "emergency," as that term is defined in the bill, a utility is prohibited from discontinuing service to a medical customer for utility bill nonpayment if a medical customer's condition would be aggravated by a discontinuance of service.
+A utility may require the medical customer to: (1) provide reasonable proof of an inability to pay a utility bill on or before the bill's due date; and (2) semi-annually submit a written physician's statement to the utility, stating the existence of the medical customer's use of life-sustaining equipment powered by electricity at the customer's premises, the nature of the condition of the medical customer and its probable duration only if the disclosure of the information is not otherwise prohibited by law, and that the discontinuance of service to the medical customer will aggravate the condition of the medical customer.